SORT/MAP/FILTER OPTIMIZATION CASE STUDY

 ACCESSIBILITY ON SCROLL

-After multiple rounds of internal review, combining different ideas together and accounting for technical constraints, we opted for this design iteration:
+After multiple rounds of internal review and combining different ideas together, we opted for this design iteration:

 In the QA phase of these new improvements, we performed a smoke test to make sure there were no critical issues with the fundamental features.
 Afterwards, we felt confident in conducting an A/B test against the control.
 The new variant won.

 The results of our test were promising…but a bit skewed.
 This was a purely mobile experience, primarily meant for our T-Mobile customers.
 Due to unforeseen technicalities, our experiment was set up to record desktop sessions as well.
-Desktop performed poorly, but the numbers we tracked for mobile weren’t the most accurate or significant, even if they were positive.
+Desktop performed poorly of course, but the numbers we tracked for mobile weren’t the most accurate or significant, even if they were positive.

 Final shipped experience